dev-o-los/reactive_theme/README.md

 ## What it can do

-You can easily toogle between light mode and dark mode using the `ReactiveThemeBtn` provided by this package.
+You can easily toogle between light mode and dark mode using the `ReactiveThemeBtn` or `ReactiveSwitch` provided by this package.

 <img src="https://github.com/dev-o-los/reactive_theme/raw/main/gifs/reactive_theme_example.gif" width=400>